-Families of students applying to First through Eighth Grade should contact the Admissions Office upon deciding to apply, by calling Samantha Bonenfant, Director of Admissions at 603.888.1982 or via email at email@example.com.
-The Admissions Office will schedule an exam with the Admissions Administrator for a Saturday testing date, from 8-11 AM.
+Families of students applying to First through Eighth Grade should contact the Admissions Office upon deciding to apply, by calling Samantha Wingate, Director of Admissions at 603.888.1982 or via email at firstname.lastname@example.org.
+The Admissions Office will schedule an exam and observation once an application is complete.
 The exam takes anywhere from 45 to 90 minutes and covers Language Arts, Math, and a Writing segment.
-Applications should be submitted before or on the date of the scheduled exam.
+Applications should be completed before an exam can be scheduled.

 Once the above requirements have been satisfied in full, World Academy will return an Admissions decision to the student and his or her family.

 Upon receiving an acceptance decision, please register your student for class immediately.
 Registration documents and fee must be submitted to the school within two weeks of an acceptance decision to secure the student’s enrollment in the class.
 Student health and immunization records along with signed authorization releasing the student’s records from his/her previous schools to World Academy should be submitted.
 Due to a limited number of available spaces, we ask that families please return Registration Fees and paperwork in a timely manner to ensure their student’s placement in our program.
 World Academy reserves the right to deny the registration of an accepted student if the class has reached capacity or additional information on the student indicates the student may not be a good fit for our school.